LUNchme—A networking app

 Consequences and Recovery Opportunity

-This step clearly shows what users will lose and what can’t be recovered, helping them understand the impact before continuing.
+This step shows what users will lose and what can’t be recovered, helping them understand the impact before continuing.

-I also introduced two additional screens to support the experience: a clear deletion confirmation and a 14-day reactivation screen for returning users:
+I also introduced two additional screens to support the experience:

 Delete Account Confirmation